skip to content

 From the time in the sandpit to the sprinkler activities that require the use of large muscle groups for running, jumping, lifting and manoeuvring bigger objects, these activities target your little ones’ large motor development.

 Give yard twister a try or encourage your little ones to create and run through an obstacle course using what they can find around the garden.
-Create muddy puddles to jump over and leopard crawl through for added mess-factor and fun of course.
-Don't worry about dirt and mud stains, they are no match for OMO.
+Create muddy puddles to jump over and leopard crawl through for added mess-factor, and fun of course.

 Social and Emotional Skills

 Kids who engage in messy play are more likely to talk to other kids, invent new games together and bond over their shared fun.
-These interactions are brilliant for developing their social skills and building up their confidence.
+These interactions are brilliant for developing their social skills and for building up their confidence.

+When children play hide-and-seek, team sports, or any group game – they are learning about developing relationships and social awareness.
 Any activity that involves expression is great for emotional development, which is why art is such a fantastic medium for development.

 Cognitive Development